kamronbatman/hashids.netcore/README.md

-# Hashids
+# Hashids.NetCore
-A small .NET package to generate YouTube-like IDs from numbers.
+A small .NET 6+ package to generate YouTube-like IDs from numbers.

 It converts numbers like `347` into strings like `yr8`, or array of numbers like `[27, 986]` into `3kTMd`.
 You can also decode those ids back.
 This is useful in bundling several parameters into one, hiding actual IDs, or simply using them as short string IDs.